-Population is a local and global issue.
+Population growth is a local and global issue.
 Like climate change, population requires local action in order to achieve global outcomes.

-To help achieve this Australia should:
+To help achieve this Sustainable Australia Party will:

 - Some 222 million women who would like to avoid or delay pregnancy lack access to effective family planning.
 This accounts for a significant proportion of the world’s annual population growth of around 80 million.